-For the purposes of this post I am ONLY referring to a do-follow link.
-There are two types of links, the do-follow and the no-follow, but no-follow links basically block the link juice.
+For the purposes of this post, I am ONLY referring to a do-follow link.
+There are two types of links, the do-follow and the no-follow, but no-follow links don’t pass the link juice.
 This post is only about Do-Follow links.

 Basically, a backlink is a link from one blog or website to another.
 It is your url … either to your website home page, or a specific blog or page post.